zoolah/zoolah/README.md

 # Hey, I'm Zula 👋

 Computer Science/Cybersecurity student based in Texas.
-I've been learning To code since about 6th grade and I'm currently a freshman in college.
+I've been coding since about 6th grade and I'm currently a freshman in college.

 I mainly work with **Lua, JavaScript, Python, and C/C++**, and I'm very comfortable across all of them.
 Lately I've been deep into reverse engineering, especially VM Architecture and learning assembly for binary analysis.